WaloViz

 In the above example there are 3 overlaid curves:

-1. The waveform, it uses a callback to read the waveform and return it as a curve
+, it uses a callback to read the waveform and return it as a curve - The

-2. The envelope, it also uses a callback, but this time uses the waveform to calculate the envelope curve
+, it also uses a callback, but this time uses the waveform to calculate the envelope curve - A

 From this simple example you can see how powerful this feature is for visualizing cases like SAD (Speech Activity Detection), Diarization, and many other audio related tasks.